 11 Tips to Keep Your Skin Sun Safe

 Summer is here and the sun is shining.
 So while you are enjoying the heat and daylight, you also have to protect your skin and body.
-June 5-11 is Sun Safety Week and should serve as a reminder for all to take extra precautions during summertime.
+The summer months should serve as a reminder for all to take extra precautions while outside.

 Skin is the largest organ of the body and skin cancer is the most common of all cancers.
 Overexposure to the sun increases your risk of skin cancer, but avoiding it is very much in your control.